Tina-Mai/finetuning-marv/README.md

 # finetuning-marv

-Finetuning a model using OpenAI's API to create Marv, a sarcastic chatbot
+finetuning a model using OpenAI's API to make Marv, a sarcastic little guy

 ## Setup